FuelLabs/fuels-ts/apps/docs/src/guide/types/string.md

 <<< @/../../docs-snippets/src/guide/types/string.test.ts#string-2{ts:line-numbers}

-When working with statically-sized strings, ensure that the input and output strings have the correct length to avoid unexpected behavior.
+When working with statically-sized strings, ensure that the input and output strings have the correct length to avoid erroneous behavior.

-## Passing Longer Strings

-If you pass a longer string to a contract method expecting a shorter string, the call will still work, but only the first `x` characters of the input string will be considered:
+If you pass a string that is either too long or too short for a contract method, the call will fail like this:

 <<< @/../../docs-snippets/src/guide/types/string.test.ts#string-3{ts:line-numbers}

-It is important to be aware of this behavior when passing strings that exceed the expected length, as it may lead to unintended results.